HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 # 5. Implementation

-*If required present in this section mode details of the implementation.
-For instance, configuration files, grammar files, etc. You may reference important commits.*
+*If required you should present in this section more details about the implementation.
+For instance, configuration files, grammar files, etc. You may also explain the organization of you code.
+You may reference important commits.*

 # 6. Integration/Demonstration